 After the First World War, the Association monitored events in the Balkans and was an important channel through which news from Albania was conveyed to the British Government and general public.
 After the Second World War its prime concern was for the fate of exiles from Enver Hoxha's Albania.
 Since the collapse of the Communist regime in 1991, and the advent of democracy, the Association has renewed its links with Albania.

-As part of a recent effort to revitalize the AAA, we are now holding regular events including guest lectures on Albanian history, culture and music, book launches and screenings of Albanian films.
+From 2011 efforts were made to start to revitalise the AAA, and we are now holding regular events including guest lectures on Albanian history, culture and music, book launches and screenings of Albanian films.

 Members are requested to pay their annual membership subscriptions which will entitle them to free or reduced rate admittance to these events and to the Annual General Meeting.